Isabel Lucas

 Isabel Lucas (born 29 January 1985) is an Australian actress, environmentalist and model.
 She is best known for her roles in Home and Away (2003–06), Transformers: Revenge of the Fallen (2009), Daybreakers (2009), The Waiting City (2009), The Pacific (2010), Immortals (2011), A Heartbeat Away (2011), Red Dawn (2012), The Loft (2014), The Water Diviner (2014), Knight of Cups (2015), and That's Not Me (2017).
 In 2015, she acted beside Nick Jonas in the thriller film Careful What You Wish For.
 In 2017, Lucas joined the American television series MacGyver.
 In 2018, she appeared in In Like Flynn which was a success in Australia, New Zealand, and Britain, and the same year played Brooke in Chasing Comets.

-Later in 2009, Lucas won Best Breakout Performance Female at SPIKE TV's 2009 Scream Awards for her role in Transformers: Revenge of the Fallen.
+In 2009, Lucas won Best Breakout Performance Female at SPIKE TV's 2009 Scream Awards for her role in Transformers: Revenge of the Fallen.
 In 2011 Lucas won a Young Hollywood Award for Female Star of Tomorrow.
 In 2012, Lucas starred in Ed Sheeran's "Give Me Love" music video.

 Early life

-Isabel Lucas was born in Melbourne, Australia, on 29 January 1985, and is the daughter of Andrew, a biodynamic farmer and retired pilot, and Beatrice, a special needs teacher.
+Isabel Lucas was born in Melbourne, Australia, on 29 January 1985, and is the daughter of Andrew, a biodynamic farmer and retired pilot, and Beatrice, a special education teacher.
 Her father is Australian and her mother is Swiss.
 Her older sister works as an environmental lawyer.
 Lucas can speak French and Swiss-German in addition to English.
 As a child, Lucas lived in Cairns, Queensland.
 She also lived in Lucerne, Switzerland and Kakadu, in Australia's Northern Territory.
 Growing up on a farm, she has ridden horses since the age of 10 and competed in dressage and show jumping with her sister.
 Lucas attended St. Monica's College in Cairns.